 - A network of alumni pursuing their dreams and helping others

-Our Sociology and Anthropology students go on to earn graduate degrees in social work, sociology, law, and other subjects at schools including Oxford University in England, Ohio University, Miami University, University of Colorado, and Case Western Reserve.
+Our Sociology students go on to earn graduate degrees in a variety of fields at schools including Oxford University in England, Ohio University, Miami University, University of Colorado, and Case Western Reserve.

-Career possibilities include human services, criminal justice, education, government, social science research, non-profit human service agencies, international affairs, and business.
+Career possibilities include but are not limited to human services, criminal justice, education, government, social science research, advocacy, international affairs, and business.